-Most placements are made in the public and private school-elementary, middle, junior high and senior high -statewide for students on the Bloomington campus.
+Most placements are made in the public and private school-elementary, middle, junior high and senior high-statewide for students on the Bloomington campus.
 Instate students are encouraged to student teach in their home town region in the school corporations on the list in which Indiana University Bloomington has a working relationship as placements fill up in the local area quickly.
-Students should not do their student teaching in the school in which a relative is employed.
-Out-of-state placements are arranged for special programs and circumstances only, and students must petition the School of Education for consideration of those out-of-state placements.
+Students may not do their student teaching in the school in which a relative is employed.